 The amounts due from Manitoba Blue Cross are funds held by Manitoba Blue Cross representing accumulated annual experience gains (losses) in the Dental Plan and Extended Health Plan.
-During 2016, Manitoba Blue Cross refunded the Plans' \$17 million in funds previously held by Manitoba Blue Cross for the Plans' obligations for IBNR and claims fluctuation reserves and a portion of accumulated experience gains (losses) in the Plans.
+During 2016, Manitoba Blue Cross refunded the Plans \$17 million in funds previously held by Manitoba Blue Cross for the Plans' obligations for IBNR and claims fluctuation reserves and a portion of accumulated experience gains (losses) in the Plans.
 The funds are now invested by the Plans to fund the obligations for IBNR and claims fluctuation reserves (note 5).

-Interest was earned on the amounts due from Manitoba Blue Cross ranging from 0.55 percent to 1.68 percent (2019 - 0.55 percent to 1.85 percent).
+Interest was earned on the amounts due from Manitoba Blue Cross at 3.15 percent (2023 - 3.15 percent).